AI Summary

 Middleware

-Middleware serves as a hidden transaction layer enabling data management and communication between frontend and backend.
-For example, when a user submits a form from the frontend, it’s through the middleware, the data gets stored into the database and a user profile is generated.
+Middleware serves as a hidden transaction layer enabling data management and communication between the frontend and the backend.
+For example, when a user submits a form from the frontend, it’s through the middleware, the data gets stored into the database, and a user profile is generated.

 Popular Middleware Technologies Used in Web App Development